Glossary

 - Abuse

-- Arbitrary or excessive unpleasantness that can lead to depression.
+- Arbitrary or excessive negative valence that can lead to depression.

 - Abort